aldenblack/Classifier-Site/README.md

 #### 3. Pip
 * If you downloaded Python from python.org (the link provided in the previous step), you should already have pip.
-* If you have an older version if pip and aren't a Windows user, please update it now by running (the $ is just to indicate shell, do not copy it when you run the command):
+* If you have an older version if pip and are using **macOS or Linux**, please update it now by running (the $ is just to indicate shell, do not copy it when you run the command):
 ```
 $ pip install --upgrade pip
 ```
-If you are unfortunately a Windows user try:
+If you are unfortunately a **Windows** user try:
 ```
 > py -m pip install --upgrade pip
 ```